-Any student that needs special accommodation during exams or class periods should provide documentation from Services for Students with Disabilities confidentially to the instructor.
-The instructor will accommodate that student's needs in the best way possible, given the constraints of the course content and processes.
-It is the student's responsibility to plan in advance in order to meet their own needs and assignment due dates.
+While the instructor will accommodate student needs in the best way possible given the constraints of the course content and processes, it is the student's responsibility to plan in advance in order to meet their own needs and assignment due dates.
+This includes providing any documents needed for accommodations for matters such as University Athletics or Services for Students with Disabilities confidentially to the instructor.